Will Trump still face lawsuits? Will he use Justice Department to sue his enemies?

 What is almost certain, experts say, is that two federal criminal cases against Mr. Trump will be discontinued.

 One case being heard in Washington, D.C., involves his efforts to overturn the 2020 election.
 Another, being heard in Florida, involves his alleged unlawful retention of classified documents after his term ended.
-Both cases are led by Jack Smith, a special prosecutor appointed by Attorney General Merrick Garland.
+Both cases are led by Jack Smith, a special counsel appointed by Attorney General Merrick Garland.

 Two weeks ago, Mr. Trump said he would fire Mr. Smith “within two seconds” of taking office.
 Reports emerged Wednesday that Department of Justice officials are exploring how to wind down the federal criminal cases against him in light of the policy that a sitting president cannot be prosecuted.

-Both cases have undergone over a year of pre-trial litigation.
+Both cases have undergone over a year of pretrial litigation.
 If those cases were to be ongoing when he enters office, experts say, Mr. Trump wouldn’t be able to end them himself.
 But he might appoint an attorney general who could.

 An incoming president often sets a new course for the Department of Justice, says Professor Cohen.